Northwestern University: Innovations and entrepreneurship

-The Northwestern library system consists of four libraries on the Evanston campus including the present main library, University Library, and the original library building, Deering Library; three libraries on the Chicago campus; and the library affiliated with Garrett-Evangelical Theological Seminary.
-The University Library contains over 4.9 million volumes, 4.6 million microforms, and almost 99,000 periodicals.
-The University Library is the 22nd-largest university library in North America based on total number of titles held.

-Notable collections in the library system include the Melville J. Herskovits Library of African Studies, the largest Africana collection in the world, an extensive collection of early edition printed music and manuscripts as well as late-modern works, and an art collection noted for its 19th and 20th-century Western art and architecture periodicals.
-The Mary and Leigh Block Museum of Art, a major art museum in Chicago, contains more than 4,000 works in its permanent collection.
-It dedicates a third of its space to temporary and traveling exhibitions.
-The Holocaust Educational Foundation, which had previously endowed the Theodore Zev Weiss – Holocaust Educational Foundation Professorship in Holocaust Studies, became part of Northwestern in 2011.

-Northwestern, along with 15 other universities, participates in digitizing its collections as part of the Google Book Search project.

 Student life

 Student body

-Northwestern enrolled 8,186 full-time undergraduates, 9,904 full-time graduates, and 3,856 part-time students in the 2019–2020 academic year.
-The freshman retention rate for that year was 98%.
-86% of students graduated after four years and 92% graduated after five years.
-These numbers can largely be attributed to the university's various specialized degree programs, such as those that allow students to earn master's degrees with a one or two-year extension of their undergraduate program.
+Northwestern enrolls more than 8000 undergraduate students and more than 8000 graduate students each year, as mentioned on the "About Our Students: Recruit at Northwestern" page on Northwestern's website.
+The freshman retention rate for that year was 99%.
+Eighty-six percent of students graduated after four years and 96% graduated after six years.

 The undergraduate population is drawn from all 50 states and over 75 foreign countries.
-20% of students in the Class of 2024 were Pell Grant recipients and 12.56% were first-generation college students.
-Northwestern also enrolls the 9th-most National Merit Scholars of any university in the nation.
+Twenty percent of students in the Class of 2024 were Pell Grant recipients and 12.56% were first-generation college students.
+Northwestern also enrolls the ninth-most National Merit Scholars of any university in the nation.

 In Fall 2014, 40.6% of undergraduate students were enrolled in the Weinberg College of Arts and Sciences, 21.3% in the McCormick School of Engineering and Applied Science, 14.3% in the School of Communication, 11.7% in the Medill School of Journalism, 5.7% in the Bienen School of Music, and 6.4% in the School of Education and Social Policy.
 The five most commonly awarded undergraduate degrees are economics, journalism, communication studies, psychology, and political science.
 The Kellogg School of Management's MBA, the School of Law's JD, and the Feinberg School of Medicine's MD are the three largest professional degree programs by enrollment.
 With 2,446 students enrolled in science, engineering, and health fields, the largest graduate programs by enrollment include chemistry, integrated biology, material sciences, electrical and computer engineering, neuroscience, and economics.